saich9424/SOEN-691-PROJECT/README.md

 * <b>  Programming language: </b> Python

-We are going to use Python, Pandas, Spark and Matplotlib.
-We are going to use Python libraries for general computation on data.
-Pandas & Spark will be useful analysing data and also transforming the data at the same time.
-Using Matplotlib, we will be able to generate graphs for visulization of huge data.

 ### Algorithms

-* <b>Content-based filtering :</b> We have implemeted below given alorithms for Content-based filtering.
-Below given In this algorithm, we will use item metadata, such as Locality, Cuisine, rating, etc. for restaurants, to make these recommendations.
-Here, we are solely relied on item data rather than other user's  metadata.
+* <b>Content-based filtering :</b> We have implemented the below-given algorithm for Content-based filtering.
+In this algorithm, we will use item metadata, such as Locality, Cuisine, rating, etc. for restaurants, to make these recommendations.
+Here, we have solely relied on item data rather than other user's metadata.

   * <b> TF * IDF algorithm : </b> TF \* IDF is an information retrieval technique that weighs a category’s frequency (TF) and its inverse frequency (IDF).
 The product of the TF and IDF scores of a category is called the TF\*IDF weight of that restaurant category.
-TF-IDF score of the category is calculated using below given formulas.
+The TF-IDF score of the category is calculated using below given formulas.

        <p align="center"><img src="https://github.com/saich9424/SOEN-691-PROJECT/blob/master/images/TF.png" width="500"></p>